 After the storm has passed, be sure the system is safe before powering it back on.
 First, confirm there are no indications of damage and clean any debris from around the unit.
 Call Bob Brown Service Experts for a system inspection if there is any damage or flooding to the system.
 Once you’ve had the equipment inspected by a professional, turn the heating and cooling system back on as soon as possible to help dry the home and limit mold from getting into the unit or ductwork.

-If your equipment has suffered any damage, check out these recommendations on What To Do If Your Air Conditioning System Experiences Flooding or Hail Damage and then call Bob Brown Service Experts and learn about our Ultimate Protection Plan to help keep your HVAC system in working order all year long.
+If your equipment has suffered any damage, check out these recommendations on What To Do If Your Air Conditioning System Experiences Flooding or Hail Damage and then call Bob Brown Service Experts and learn about our membership plans to help keep your HVAC system in working order all year long.